raulhuelamo/line-clamp/README.md

 > Line clamp a DOM element in vanilla JavaScript.

 - Pure JavaScript; does *not* use [`-webkit-line-clamp`](https://css-tricks.com/line-clampin/)
+- Works even if the given element contains nested DOM nodes
+- Supports appending a custom string instead of an ellipsis
 - Exit if we detect that no truncation is necessary (ie. content does not overflow the element)
-- Supports appending a custom string instead of an ellipsis

 ## Usage